 The valuation was based upon information, furnished by TRS, concerning retiree health benefits, members' census, and financial data.
 Data was checked for internal consistency but was not otherwise audited.
-Certain demographic and economic assumptions were updated as a result of the 2017 Experience Study conducted for TRS.
-Assumptions applicable only to TRS-Care have also changed since the prior report, and they are disclosed in the assumptions section of this report.
+Certain actuarial assumptions applicable only to the TRS-Care OPEB valuation have changed since the prior report.
+These changes are disclosed in the assumptions section of this report.